Fuse Data Sources

 The following diagram depicts the basic concept of Composer data fusion.

 Data fusion is available through Composer’s familiar and intuitive user interface.
 Connections to data fusion data sources can be established using Composer's standard connection interface.
-Step-by-step instructions are provided in Creating a Fusion Data Source.
+Step-by-step instructions are provided in Create a Fusion Data Source.

 Fused data sets are stored as a Fusion data source ().
 The Fusion data sources can be accessed and interacted with in the same manner as any other standard data source.
 You can visualize the fused data in standard or custom charts.
+Text fields can be joined in fused data sources.

 For more information, see the following sections: